6 Tips for Last-Minute Packing

 packing suitcase

 Congratulations!
 You finally booked the vacation you so deserve.
-All that's left to do is pack, and we've got the tips to help you prepare like a pro.
+All that's left to do is pack, and we've got the tips to help you prepare for your travel plans like a pro.

-Vacation has been calling your name for a while now and you’ve finally answered.
-You marched into your travel agent’s office, exclaimed you needed to go as soon as possible, and booked that exciting last-minute vacation you’ve more than earned—insert our applause.
-But now you need to pack in a hurry and the stress of it has you questioning if this trip was a good idea in the first place.
+A weekend trip to a warm place has been calling your name for a while now and you've finally answered.
+You marched into your travel agent's office, exclaimed you needed to go as soon as possible, and booked that exciting last-minute vacation you've more than earned—insert our applause.
+But now you need to pack in a hurry and the stress of it has you questioning if this whole trip really was a good idea in the first place.
 Travel is always a good idea, BTW.
-Take a deep breath because we’re here to help make last-minute packing an island breeze.
+Take a deep breath because we're here to help make packing last minute stress free.

 travel packing list

-Taking the time to make a list might seem like an extra unnecessary step when you need to get packing right away, but this will save you a lot of frustration.
+Taking the time to make a last-minute packing checklist might seem like an extra unnecessary step when you need to get packing right away, but this will save you a lot of frustration.
 Write out everything you need, including quantity.
-Not only will this eliminate that running-around-the-house-like-a-chicken-without-a-head phase, but it will help ensure you haven’t forgotten anything.
+Not only will this eliminate that running-around-the-house-like-a-chicken-without-a-head phase, but it will help ensure you haven't forgotten anything.
+Remember to include essential items like physical copies of your travel documents, passport, phone charger for your electronic devices such as your cell phone, and other important items like insect repellent, lip balm, and your house keys.
+Additionally, if you're headed for a beach vacation, don't forget your beach towel and extra memory card for capturing those precious moments.

 Coordinate those Colors